 them through the case study.
 Students will be given a week to respond to these questions.

-Students will be given two weeks to prepare a paper on their design.
+Students will be given three weeks to prepare a paper on their design.
+Office hours will be held during these weeks, allowing students to ask any questions that arise during paper preparation.